Retiring Tuesday, Sen. Lucio talks about his public career and his faith - NewsBreak

 “I started in public office in 1970 [when] I ran for county treasurer, and I served as a county treasurer for Cameron County for eight years,” Lucio said.
 “Back then, we had Bob Bullock, who was a state comptroller.
 I worked with him to establish a uniform system to help rural county treasurers, especially, understand what their job was as the treasurer and the check-and-balance system that was set up through the [Texas] Constitution.”

-Lucio campaigned for the Cameron County Commission in the 1970s, won a seat and served for four years.
+Lucio campaigned for the Cameron County Commission in 1970, won a seat and served for four years.

 Rural residents wanted Lucio to use county resources and manpower to make improvements on private roads and property, and he refused, explaining to them that to do so would violate the law, he said.